AstroHuntsman/huntsman-dome/README.rst

 the dome selection menu.
 Before issuing any commands, start the ``domehunter/protos/src/hx2dome.proto_server.py`` in a new terminal.
 When you issue a command through TheSkyX, the c++ driver will send a remote procedure call through to the gRPC python server.

-Currently the server will just return a dummy response to the c++ driver, which will be passed to TheSkyX.
-In the future the gRPC python server will be used to issue commands to the dome hardware.
+The gRPC python server can be run in a communication test mode that doesn't require any hardware.
+It will simply return dummy messages back to the TheSkyX driver.

 gRPC automatically generated files
 ----------------------------------